 - training, not only in running the business but also in managing and expanding it and developing an exit strategy.

-- Financing assistance.
-And in 2010, where's the money?
-Despite all the political rhetoric about the evils of big banks and the virtues of small businesses (and the urgent need to free up funds so they can survive and grow!), 2010 is expected to remain a tough year to obtain loans, especially for new businesses.
+Financing assistance.
+After severe cutbacks at traditional franchise lenders following the Great Recession, lenders have figured out new ways to assess risk and are making more loans.
+Alternative lenders have sprung up, many of which work closely with franchise brands to make funds more easily available for new franchisees — based on their analysis of a brand’s strengths, as well as the borrower’s.
 Having a successful franchise brand behind you when you approach a lender greatly improves your chances of success in financing your dream.
-As capital remain tight, an increasing number of franchisors are stepping up with loan guarantees, financing, and forming relationships with lenders to free up capital for equipment, real estate, and additional units.
+And an increasing number of franchisors are stepping up with loan guarantees, financing, and establishing relationships with both alternative and traditional lenders to free up capital for equipment, real estate, and additional units.

 Something for everyone.
 Franchising is a business model, not an industry.
 That means it can be applied to any industry or business sector.
 And within each sector, there usually are several competing brands to choose from.
 Do you like dogs?
 Fixing leaky pipes?
 Caring for seniors?
 Hosting hundreds or thousands of hungry customers every day?
 No worry: in franchising, there's a concept, niche, or sector for everybody.
 It's just a matter of finding yours.

 Even with all these good reasons to consider franchising, the usual "buyer beware" warnings still apply.
 While success ultimately depends on your passion, dedication, and hard work, you still must choose the right industry, franchisor/brand, territory, and hire and manage the right people — another reason to remember that, in franchising, "Making it on your own doesn't mean making it by yourself."